Cybersecurity Dropout Issue

 Almost no one dropped out after that—so keeping students through Capstone One could significantly boost graduation rates and revenue

-GIFs, screenshots, explainer videos, and plain-text guides
+Delivered content in multiple modalities to support different learning preferences: GIFs, screenshots, explainer videos, and plain-text guides.

 The blocker wasn’t content—it was clarity.
 Empowering students to self-check and self-correct removed friction and accelerated success.